 Start dates will be pushed back as we continue to receive guidelines from the State regarding youth sports.
 As of now, tryouts and practices are tentatively scheduled to begin mid-February with the season officially beginning in early March.

-Note: 7 year olds who wish to play in the AA division, will also try out on Feb.
-27 for a chance to be drafted to the AA division.
+Note: 7 year olds who wish to play in the AA division, can also try out.

 Spring Makeup Tryouts (AA, AAA, Majors): If you cannot attend tryouts please contact email@example.com to schedule a makeup date.